k3rielit/insomnia-plugin-recolor/README.md

 A simple Insomnia plugin to bring back the old colorful HTTP method indicators in the sidebar.

-Uses a `MutationObserver` to look for bordered elements in the requests list, then modifies its class and style.
-As of now, it doesn't update the colors when a request's http method is changed.
-Removing the .body from the selector would solve it, but then Insomnia won't load, due to the constant DOM updates and the infinite qureySelectorAll calls.
-Changing the document.body for the sidebar in the observer won't fix it, and will create another problem (waiting for that node to be in the DOM).

 ## How to use

 ### Clone the repository